What is a sitemap for a website?

 Chapter 9

 Not sure where to start?
-No problem, we’ve put together the most common sitemaps as templates, just find the one that suits your needs and get going.
+No problem, we've put together the most common sitemaps as templates, find the site map example that suits your needs and get going.

 Chapter 10